dimzzy/mblock/README.txt

 [2] length of the payload (rest of the packet)
 [3...] payload and its content depends on signal type

-Motion: payload contains three integers which represent x, y and z components of device's acceleration.
+Motion: payload contains three integers which represent roll, pitch and yaw of the device's orientation (Euler angles) followed by x, y and z components of device's acceleration.
-Palyload size is thus 3.
+Palyload size is thus 6.
 Values are multiplied by 1000.

 Location: payload contains three integers which represent latitude, longitude and altitude of the device.
 Palyload size is thus 3.
 Values are multiplied by 1000.